ONEARMY/community-platform/types/readme.md

-When installing 3rd party packages typescript will expect a corresponding typing file You can try to see if one is available via
+When installing 3rd party packages TypeScript will expect a corresponding typing file You can try to see if one is available via

 ```